 Castellanos,R – Antoli Royo,J 2012

 Let’s look at the diagram above and draw some conclusions.
-The first player has already finished his development, has castled queenside and has launched an attack on the kingside by advancing the g and h pawns.
-Black, on the other hand, has responded by a counter-attack on the queenside/center.
+The first player has already finished his development, has castled queenside, and has launched an attack on the kingside by advancing the g and h pawns.
+Black, on the other hand, has responded with a counter-attack on the queenside/center.

 His attack looks far advanced, though he is yet to castle, that’s only one move away.
 The position demands action!
 White needs to create real threats that distract black from his play on the queenside.

 Let’s see some brief analysis:

 19.Nf5 is tempting, attacks g7, and brings the knight to an active square.
 This sounds good, but black can castle then and the game is unclear.